Barack Obama and the “End” of Racism

 The rest of the racist subtext is this: Obama, with his extraordinary intelligence and presence (by any standard), is, in the eyes of white Amerikkka,(and, according to the standards of the so-called “Enlightenment,” which still rule the thinking of Euro-Americans) the half-white, and thus, half-redeemed “Black savage” – “redeemed” by his “white blood”, “civilized” by it - redeemed by his relative whiteness- ultimately redeemed and refined by the white nation itself.

 The question from the Black perspective has been posed as to whether Obama is “Black enough” – which is to say, “Is he loyal enough to the Black nation?
 The more decisive question, viewed from the white electorate’s standpoint, at least, is this; “Is he white enough, is he loyal enough to whiteness and to the white nation?”
 That’s why the question of his religion, and of his Arabic name, are points of attack and vulnerability from the standpoint of the more openly racist and xenophobic sectors of the white public.
 That’s why his “patriotism” is also questioned, unlike any white candidate.
-After all, everyone in the US knows that people of color with Arabic names are the enemy.
-It doesn’t matter, apparently, how many nukes Obama wants to hit Iran with, he’s got to stand up and recite the pledge of allegiance to prove he’s not a terrorist – at least not an anti-US terrorist.
+After all, everyone in the

 Obama is not being judged on the “content of his character” – the question of how his character is perceived in a racist nation and, conversely, among a colonized African people, is a question that is sociologically inseparable from the color of his skin.

-.
+Many people, nonetheless, think Obama is the realization of Dr. King’s dream.
 The power of this archetype is immense.
 It’s why the completely empty catch-phrase “Change” works for him, and it’s the deeper reason for the quasi-religious wave of “Obama fever.”
 Obama is Cinderella and King’s Dream rolled into one.
 He’s even had the myth of Kennedy’s so-called “Camelot” invoked on his behalf.
 For many, he’s not only phenomenally charismatic, but irresistible.
 There’s even been talk of an “Obama Cult.” {The comments at this link, many of which attack the essay, are every bit as interesting as the essay itself.}

 But, if Obama is the realization of King’s dream, then the price of the dream is silence.
 And, as the slogan goes, “Silence = Death.”
 If Obama is the realization of King’s dream, then the price is silence about the oppression of Black people - and the abandonment of the millions locked away under the conditions of mass incarceration that have replaced Jim Crow.
 If Obama is the realization of King’s dream, then being Black means being white – then Black is white, or at least it’s Black on white terms.
 It’s a Blackness that dare not speak its name.

-The functioning of this new dynamic of racism is plain to see in Obama’s attitude toward the newest persecuted “Other” in U.S. society – Brown migrants.
-On one hand, in one of his most impressive moments, he very rightly called attacks on migrants “scapegoating” (although he failed to critique NAFTA or US Imperialism at any level.)
+The functioning of this new dynamic of racism is plain to see in Obama’s attitude toward the newest persecuted “Other” in

 His campaign even lifts and translates the migrant chant of “!Si Se Puede!” into English as “Yes we can,” and uses it as a slogan.
 (Obama himself has been a prime beneficiary of the mass opposition of the wrongly labeled “New Civil Rights Movement” in 2006 – the pro-migrant movement that not only cracked open and deeply divided the Republican Party so severely that it has not been able to re-group, but that also put white Amerikkka on notice that a it would never get by with making instant felons of millions of Brown people, and that openly racist persecution, at least, would not be tolerated from Republicans or anyone else.)

-Obama favors driver’s licenses for the undocumented, but he’s all for the Apartheid Wall being built on the US side of the Mexican/ US border.
-Obama is willing to issue pass cards to migrants who make no trouble, since – after all - they’re here, for god’s sake.
+Obama favors driver’s licenses for the undocumented, but he’s all for the Apartheid Wall being built on the

 Obama’s attitude toward brown migrants is the much the same as that of white liberals toward the Black middle class.
 It’s much the same as the attitude of the white ruling elite toward him.
 Keep up the racist wall, but give the “trustworthy ones” a pass.
 In the case of the Black middle class, the “trustworthy ones” are the ones who maintain silence about oppression.
-In the case of immigrants the “trustworthy ones” are the ones who have “learned English”, and “ have paid a fine,” as Obama puts it, for the violation of having been driven from their countries by hunger - by the gutting of their nation’s economies by the global capitalist empire headquartered in the U.S.
+In the case of immigrants the “trustworthy ones” are the ones who have “learned English”, and “ have paid a fine,” as Obama puts it, for the violation of having been driven from their countries by hunger - by the gutting of their nation’s economies by the global capitalist empire headquartered in the

 Like the Israelis themselves, Obama wants a separate Palestinian state – separate, but certainly not equal.